 In the past, my peeps received gifts like bottles of Pomegranate Tequila, jars of homemade jams and boxes of Pomegranate Fudge, to name a few.
 This year I’m leaning towards shrubs.
 No, not those green things growing in your yard.

-Whatever you call it, using various techniques, fruit is basically combined with sugar and vinegar (a high quality vinegar, mind you) to produce a sweet and tangy syrup.
+- Flavor: Fruit is basically combined with sugar and vinegar (a high quality vinegar, mind you) to produce a sweet and tangy syrup.
 The solids are strained and you are left with a delicious syrup that changes its flavor profile over time.
+Shrubs can be mixed with club soda or alcohol to create unique cocktails.

 The basic ratio to start when you are shrub making is 1-pound of fruit, 1 cup of sugar and 1 cup of vinegar.
 But every fruit varies in the amount of juice it holds.
 And again, personal preference can alter your recipe.